kysely-org/kysely/site/docs/recipes/0004-splitting-query-building-and-execution.md

-# Splitting query building from execution
+# Splitting query building and execution

 Kysely is primarily a type-safe sql query builder.